 Real Estate Crowdfunding involves many investors raising funds for an individual property or a portfolio in order to participate in deals that they normally wouldn’t have the individual capital to get into.
 In the past, an individual investor would not be able to gain access because the required minimum was much too high, or the project would be invite only.

-Three main investment categories:
+Three main investment categories in commercial real estate:

 1) Single family residential property.
 Target 9% – 11% annual return.
 You are the senior debt holder (first position on lien).
 The investment duration is usually 6 – 24 months and income usually paid out monthly.
 This product is considered their least risky investment for investors and has been around since the beginning.
 Roughly 40% – 45% of total investments on the platform are in this category.